Varshi292/RoastWear/submission/sprint4.md

 - Updated the site’s template to a neon theme using neon blue and pink with a dark background, enhancing visual appeal.
 - Successfully implemented the Login and Register components to manage user authentication.
 - Added backend to prevent registration with existing usernames or email IDs, displaying appropriate error messages.
+- Implemented session tracking and storage on a persistent database.
+- Added stricter validation on user input with corrective error messages.
+- Added a Logout feature to log the user out, delete their session, and destroy their cookie.

 ## Issues Not Completed and Reasons